• Skip to primary navigation

 Follow me on Facebook, Instagram, Pinterest and YouTube.
 Be social and share, y'all!
 Want all my new recipes and updates?
 Get my weekly newsletter in your inbox!

-white bowl with hole for handle full of green beans and bacon on checkered wooden cutting board
+white bowl full of green beans and bacon on checkered wooden cutting board

 Kathleen Phillips: GritsAndGouda.com